delian1986/Symfony-Exam-Project/README.md

 •	User roles (user, administrator, editor)

-•	First ever registered user becomes Administrator adn shop owner
+•	First ever registered user becomes Administrator and shop owner

 •	Shop owner owns all products on the site.
 Receive payments and send emails to customers.